Free Case Review

 Illinois laws require drivers to maintain an adequate amount of auto insurance for their own protection, as well as the protection of others on the roadway.
 However, many drivers fail to comply with this law or carry an inadequate amount of coverage.

-What to do when hit by uninsured motorist?
+What to do when hit by an uninsured motorist?

 Here are three practical things you can do if you were hit by a motorist who is uninsured and who caused the crash:

-What to do if you cause a car accident but you had no insurance?
+What to do if you cause a car accident but you have no insurance?

 The failure to carry car insurance in Illinois carries up to a $1,000 fine.
 Your license can be suspended for up to three months and you must pay a $100 fine and provide proof of insurance in order to get your license reinstated.
 If you cause a crash and do not have car insurance, you can expect that the insurance company for the injured driver will sue you to recover the costs of damages for injuries and property damage.